ICJIA/icjia-accessibility-status/docs/deployment/laravel-forge.md

 - **Frontend** (React SPA) at `/`
 - **Backend API** at `/api/`
-- **Documentation** at `/docs/`

-All three services run on the same server but on different ports (5173, 3001, 3002), with Nginx routing traffic to the appropriate service based on the URL path.
+Both services run on the same server but on different ports (5173, 3001), with Nginx routing traffic to the appropriate service based on the URL path.

 ## Step 1: Create a New Site in Forge